James Gottstein: The Zyprexa Papers

 In December 2006, during the course of litigation, Gottstein obtained internal documents of the pharmaceutical company Eli Lilly and Company, dated between 1995 and 2004, which showed that the company was aware that psychiatrists were reporting that many of their patients on the neuroleptic (antipsychotic) drug Zyprexa were developing high blood sugar or diabetes.

 The memos also showed that Lilly had engaged in off-label marketing schemes, including one called "Viva Zyprexa" which encouraged primary care physicians to prescribe Zyprexa for conditions other than those for which the drug had been approved.
 United States federal law prohibits drug manufacturers from marketing prescription drugs for purposes other than those for which they have been approved, though individual medical practitioners have latitude to prescribe drugs to any patient they wish.

-Gottstein obtained copies of the Eli Lilly memos from a doctor who had served as an expert witness in prior litgation involving Zyprexa, which had resulted in an out-of-court settlement of nearly $700 million with about 8,000 Zyprexa patients.
+Gottstein obtained copies of the Eli Lilly memos from a doctor who had served as an expert witness in prior litigation involving Zyprexa, which had resulted in an out-of-court settlement of nearly $700 million with about 8,000 Zyprexa patients.
 At that time, Lilly succeeded in keeping the documents out of public view by obtaining protective orders to keep the documents under court seal and by requiring plaintiffs to sign confidentiality agreements in order to obtain out-of-court settlements.